lindakw/Event-Countdown/README.md

 # Event-Countdown-Timer
 ![Countdown Timer Demo](demo.gif)

 A simple countdown timer created using JavaScript, HTML, and CSS.
-This project allows you to set a specific date and time, and it will count down the time remaining until that date and time is reached.
+This project allows you to set a titled and a specific date, and it will count down the time remaining until that date and time is reached.

 ## Table of Contents